square-gaming/diatopia-server/README.md

 ## Running the npm scripts

-Here are some npm scripts about webpack that I had set for project.
+Here are some npm scripts that I had set for project.

-### Using dev-server
+### Using dev-server to develop

 The nodemon and ts-node module provides you with a simple web server and the ability to use live reloading.